For Standing Rock Sioux, new water system may reduce oil leak risk

 While the scope of contamination of a future oil leak is difficult to predict, the distance from the pipeline to the new intake could reduce widespread contamination risks, regulators and environmental analysts said.

 The Standing Rock Sioux say the new supply point is not enough to ease their concerns over the pipeline.
-The developer behind the pipeline, Energy Transfer Partners LP, has vowed not to reroute the line.
+The developer behind the pipeline, Energy Transfer Partners LP (ETP.N), has vowed not to reroute the line.

 "Just because the new intake is 70 miles away doesn't mean our water is still not threatened," said David Archambault, chairman of the Standing Rock Sioux tribe.